Annytomica/cherry-mildew-detector/README.md

 5. The deployment process should happen automatically if all deployment files are fully functional.
 6. Once the repo is loaded click the link on the top of the page to access your App.
 The app will automatically redeploy with every new commit to repo.

 If you wish to develop this app further, feel free.
 To do this, create a fork of this repository and save it to your own github profile.
 To do this, use the fork button at the top right of this repository.
 This brings you to a new window, where you select yourself as the owner and can add extra details to name and description of the repo.
-You will then, if required, deploy to your own Heroku account using the process described above.
-You will also need to generate you own env.py and Heroku config var values to ensure all featuires will work.
+You will then, if required, deploy to your own Heroku/Render/Streamlit Cloud account using the process described above.
 If you chose to do this, please be respectful and credit me as the origin of this project and code.

 ![GitHub language count](https://img.shields.io/github/languages/count/Annytomica/cherry-mildew-detector)
 ![GitHub top language](https://img.shields.io/github/languages/top/Annytomica/cherry-mildew-detector?color=yellow)